-- Add tools to embrace the world of Earthdawn®. - Change as little as possible so that other Dungeon World material can be used without much tinkering. - Make spell casting slower and more dangerous. - · Connect the playbooks to steadings, at least a little. - Integrate rules variations from some other sources directly into the playbooks.
+- Add tools to embrace the world of Earthdawn®. - Make spell casting slower and more dangerous. - · Connect the playbooks to steadings, at least a little. - Integrate rules variations from some other sources, particularly The Perilous Wilds, directly into the playbooks. - Retain compatibility with other Dungeon World material, allowing it to be used without much tinkering.